Until now, we haven’t encountered a budget 4K Blu-ray player that wowed us in the way we believe 4K and HDR picture quality should.

 The Sony UBP-X700, however, endeavours to deliver a five-star performance where rivals have failed – and it succeeds with flying colours.

-Launched at CES 2017 for just £269 (and now available for £249), this affordable Sony player boasts virtually identical features to the Award-winning UBP-X800.
+Launched at CES 2017 for just £269 (and now available for £249/$250 or less), this affordable Sony player boasts virtually identical features to the Award-winning UBP-X800.
 The main difference?
 The UBP-X700 supports Dolby Vision HDR.

 And the Sony player juggles all these colours with an incredibly deft hand.
 Every blade of grass is etched cleanly, Thor’s red cape has depths of gradations within its folds, and sparks of lightning split the screen with startling brightness.
 It’s a fun, involving performance with stacks of detail.

 In our review of the 4K Blu-ray, we note how the film “strikes an impressively naturalistic look for a fantasy film” - and it’s this quality that comes to the fore with the Sony X700.

 We’ve always lauded Sony for its natural-looking disc-players, but the X700 surpasses even that of the X800 in how it displays a wonderfully subtle picture that’s impeccably judged while being hugely entertaining.